 - Submitting an interview scheduling form (link is available upon completion of application form)

 - 2 recommendations (Residential Life staff will email recommendation forms to recommenders)

 RA Information Sessions:

 This is an opportunity for Res Life to share more in-detail job requirements and expectations as well as the selection timeline.
 We also invite the CDC to provide guidance on your resume.
 Finally, this is also a great time to have any of your questions about the RA position or interview process answered.

 Individual Interview (Required):

-The individual interview serves an opportunity for Residential Life staff and Campus Partners to gain a more individualized assessment of each RA candidate.
+The individual interview serves as an opportunity for Residential Life staff and Campus Partners to gain a more individualized assessment of each RA candidate.
 Each candidate will have two 25-minute interviews.
 Each interview typically includes one professional staff member and one current Resident Assistant.
-Candidates are asked a variety of questions pertaining to the RA position and give candidates the opportunity to ask questions they may have about position or process
+Candidates are asked a variety of questions pertaining to the RA position, and candidates have the opportunity to ask questions they may have about the RA position or the selection process.

 Group Interview Process (Required):

-The group process involves a number of RA candidates meeting together with two or more observers and facilitator whom leads each small group through three or four team activities.
-The process may take the form of group problem-solving sessions or discussion groups where each candidate's contributions and participation is noted.
-Other exercises include splitting the candidates into teams with a work related task to complete.
+The group process involves a number of RA candidates meeting together with two or more observers and facilitators who lead each small group through three or four team activities.
+The process may take the form of group problem-solving sessions or discussion groups where each candidate's contributions and participation are noted.
+Other exercises include splitting the candidates into teams with a work-related task to complete.
 During these exercises the observers closely watch the candidates.
-They may also ask questions of individual candidates.
+Observers and facilitators may also ask questions of individual candidates.